- Why donating stocks, and other securities, is a more tax-efficient way to give

 Benjamin Franklin, a father of American philanthropy, said nothing is certain but death and taxes.
 When donating securities, that statement’s only half true because capital gains tax does not apply.
 It doesn’t apply to you when you donate, or to the charities when they decide to sell.

-If instead of donating securities, you sell them and donate the cash proceeds, a piece of the donation is lost to capital gains tax (see how much with this calculator).
+If instead of donating securities, you sell them and donate the cash proceeds, a piece of the donation is lost to capital gains tax.
 In short, donating securities in lieu of cash means giving more to the charities you support.
 More shelter for abandoned animals, therapy for the bereaved, beds for the homeless, more for your cause.

 You lower your taxes